Sephardi and Mizrahi and Communities

 The term Mizrahi can be used to describe Jews from all over the Middle East and North Africa, as well as those from Iran, and Bukharan Jews from Afghanistan and Uzbekistan.
 It also includes members of these communities who moved to India and other countries in the far east in the 19th century.
 However, not all Jews from these areas describe themselves as Mizrahi.
 Those with Spanish and Portuguese ancestry refer to themselves as Sephardi, as do many others who prefer the broader term.

 Jews in the Middle East, North Africa, and Iran spoke a wide range of languages, including Arabic, Persian, various dialects of Judeo-Arabic, English, French, Italian, Ladino and even Aramaic.

-Many Jews from Middle East, North Africa and Iran joined communities belonging to the Spanish and Portuguese Synagogue when they arrived in the UK.
-Others chose to form new synagogues that followed more geographically localised customs.
-There are more than thirty independent synagogues around the UK, each community practices Judaism in accordance with the customs and traditions of their home countries, passing on their heritage to younger generations.
+There are roughly 300,000 Jews living in the UK (primarily living in London and Manchester), and it is estimated that less than 10% are Sephardi or Mizrahi.
+On their arrival to the UK, many Jews from the Middle East chose to join the S&P Synagogue.
+Other chose to join more local Ashkenazi synagogues and faced a steep cultural and linguistic learning curve.
+Others still, chose to form new synagogues, and there are more than thirty independent synagogues in London alone, each practicing Judaism in accordance to the customs and traditions of various Sephardi/Mizrahi communities.
 In addition to this, young Sephardi and Mizrahi Jews in the UK have been active in establishing grass-root communities where they can simultaneously celebrate their heritage and practice Judaism in a way that is meaningful to them.